jimasp/behave-vsc/README.md

 - Run or Debug behave tests, either from the test side bar or from inside a feature file.
 - Select to run/debug all tests, a nested folder, or just a single feature or scenario.
-- Review test run results in code lens in feature file.
+- See failed test run result inside the feature file.
+(Full run results are available in the Behave VSC output window.)
-- Run customisation via extension settings (e.g. `runParallel`, `featuresPath`, `envVarOverrides`, etc.)
+- Extensive run customisation settings (e.g. `runParallel`, `featuresPath`, `envVarOverrides`, etc.)
 - Two-way step navigation:
   - "Go to Step Definition" from inside a feature file (default Alt+F12).
   - "Find All Step References" from inside a step file (default Alt+F12).
-  - Quickly navigate between steps in the Step References Window (default F4 + Shift F4).
+  - Quick navigate in the Step References Window (default F4 + Shift F4).
 - Smart feature step auto-completion, for example typing `And` after a `Given` step will only show `@given` or `@step` step suggestions.
+Also some snippets are thrown in.
-- Feature file formatting (default Ctrl+K,Ctrl+F), automatic Gherkin syntax highlighting (including smart parameter highlighting), and some snippets thrown in.
+- Feature file formatting (default Ctrl+K,Ctrl+F).
+- Automatic Gherkin syntax highlighting (including smart parameter highlighting).
-- Supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
+- This extension supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)

 ![Behave VSC demo gif](https://github.com/jimasp/behave-vsc/raw/main/images/behave-vsc.gif)